WordPress Integration

 Personal: Basic API access, 6GB storage space.

-Premium: Full API access, 13GB storage space.
+Premium: Complete API access, 13GB storage space.

 3. Configure Site Basic Information